-We are continuing all four actions from Goal 1 because they are essential to our work partnering with the parents of English learners and socioeconomically disadvantaged students.
+We are continuing all three actions from Goal 4 because they are essential to our work partnering with the parents of English learners and socioeconomically disadvantaged students.
 We see the impact of the communication tools (Goal 4, Action 3) in our attendance at our parent workshops this past year.
-We advertised them and then sent reminders using text, phone, and email blasts in parents' primary language, and we had a very good turnout.
-At one point this past year, the text feature was not working, and although we had advertised the parent workshops, attendance dropped significantly.
 The response rates of non-English speaking parents to the translated forms of important district surveys, the attendance rate at parent conferences with a translator, and enrollment of English learners in after school arts and engineering courses after follow-up calls in students' primary language all attest to the effectiveness of our community liaisons and translators (Goal 4, Action 2), which is why we are continuing these actions.
-Finally, we are continuing the action of providing parent workshops geared to low-income and EL families because we believe they are helping these parents support their children academically.
-On the 2021 CalSCHLS parent survey, 95% of parents agreed or strongly agreed with the statement, "My child's school provides parents with advice and resources to support my child's learning."
+Finally, we are continuing the action of providing parent workshops geared to low-income and EL families.
+Our LCAP parent input sessions consistently requested more parents trainings for next year, focused on Leader in Me approaches and academics.
+This in turn will support all our students academically and social-emotionally.
+On the 2023 California School Parent Survey (CSPS), 81% of parents agreed or strongly agreed with the statement, "My child's school provides parents with advice and resources to support my child's learning."